 Are other lip fillers and dermal fillers vegan?

-Can vegans get cosmetic injections?
+Can vegans receive cosmetic injections?

 As more people choose to become vegan, and still others become more aware of animal testing and other ethical concerns, you will likely receive more questions about the ingredients and testing of the products in your clinic.
-When someone asks if dermal fillers are vegan, unfortunately there is no easy answer.